synesissoftware/xTests/INSTALL.md

-# xTests - Installation and Use
+# xTests - Installation and Use <!-- omit in toc -->

 Fundamentally, **xTests** is a classic-form C/C++ library, insofar as it has implementation files in its **src** directory and header files in its